jhumelsine/jhumelsine.github.io/_posts/2025-07-11-cdc-testing.md

 __They gave the customer exactly what they asked for.__

 # Consumer-Driven Contract Testing
 Bob’s story is closely related to [Consumer-Driven Contract Testing](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/cdc-testing/) (CDC Testing), which can be thought of as the intersection of [Contracts](https://jhumelsine.github.io/2025/06/10/contracts.html) and [Acceptance Testing](https://jhumelsine.github.io/2025/06/23/test-layers.html#integration--acceptance-tests-confirming-cooperation).
-CDC Testing ensures that the obligations and expectations defined in a contract are honored by the Provider via the Consumer provided tests that specify their dependencies upon the contract obligations and expectations.
-Providers only release code that satisfies those Consumer provided contract specification tests.
+CDC Testing ensures that the obligations and expectations defined in a Contract are honored by the Provider via the Consumer-provided tests that specify their dependencies upon the Contract's obligations and expectations.
+Providers only release code that satisfies those Consumer-provided Contract specification tests.

 Microsoft describes [CDC Testing](https://microsoft.github.io/code-with-engineering-playbook/automated-testing/cdc-testing/) in their [Engineering Fundamentals Playbook](https://microsoft.github.io/code-with-engineering-playbook/) as:
 >Consumer-Driven Contract Testing (or CDC for short) is a software testing methodology used to test components of a system in isolation while ensuring that provider components are compatible with the expectations that consumer components have of them.